-Here are lots of fresh and festive vegan Easter recipes, from brunch to dessert, that celebrate the holiday as well as the arrival of spring.
+Here’s a selection of fresh and festive vegan Easter dinner recipes, plus brunch and dessert, for a full range of menu selections.
+These bounteous plant-based recipes celebrate the holiday as well as the arrival of spring.

 Easter and Passover share two common ideas: Each holiday heralds the arrival of spring, though from different symbolic perspectives.
 Both holidays, however, connect those who celebrate to their cultural roots.

 The festive meal following Easter services marks the end of the austere Lenten period, the forty days of self-denial and repentance leading up to Easter.
 As the northern hemisphere awakens to spring, so the practitioners of the Easter holiday are ready to celebrate after the austerity of Lent.

 The fresh produce of early spring is highlighted in the recipes ahead — leafy greens, asparagus, carrots, and bright, citrusy flavors.

 Do you want even more?
 Here are a few more round-ups from across the vegan web:

 - 30+ Vegan Easter Recipes That Are Guaranteed to Impress

 - 31 Vegan Easter Recipes

 If you no longer eat eggs but have a craving for the retro classic, deviled eggs, you’ll really enjoy these completely vegan deviled tomatoes.
 The combination of chickpeas, nutritional yeast, and vegan mayo add up to a fairly egg-like flavor and consistency.
 A wonderful Easter brunch dish or appetizer.

 Here’s a luscious vegan French toast casserole that will delight your friends and family as a year-round weekend or holiday brunch treat.